Robin8Put/pmes/js_client/Readme.md

     - `fromMnemonic` --- return public and private keys from mnemonic
     - `doSign` --- sign message with private_key
     - `doVerify` --- verify message with signature and public_key
-    - `encryptContent` --- encrypt profile with private key using sha256
+    - `encryptProfile` --- encrypt profile with private key using sha256
-    - `decryptContent` --- decrypt profile with private key using sha256
+    - `decryptProfile` --- decrypt profile with private key using sha256
     - `encryptPassword` --- encrypt password with private key using sha256
     - `decryptPassword` --- decrypt password with private key using sha256
-    - `decryptContentByHash` --- decrypt profile with password hash using sha256
+    - `decryptProfileByHash` --- decrypt profile with password hash using sha256
 - `walletInfo` --- library for generate public / private keys and sign / verify messages
     - `getTxHistory` --- return transaction history by address
     - `getBalance` --- return QTUM balance by address